percona/pxb-docs/docs/install-pro.md

 --8<--- "pro-build-announcement.md"

 This document provides guidelines how to install Pro packages of Percona XtraBackup from Percona repositories.
-[Check files in packages built for Percona XtraBackup Pro :material-arrow-right:](pro-files.md){.md-button}
+[Check files in packages built for Percona XtraBackup Pro](pro-files.md){.md-button}

 ## Install Amazon Linux 2023